-Japanese bronze Tanuki in the guise of a Buddhist priest, wrapped in a cloak and leaning over a mokugyo a percussion instrument used in temples to keep time for chanting, signed with chiselled characters under the base Hideaki saku 秀明作, Meiji Period 1868-1912.
+Japanese bronze Tanuki in the guise of a Buddhist priest, wrapped in a cloak and leaning over a mokugyo a percussion instrument used in temples to keep time for chanting, with a rich brown patination and fine carved details, the eyes inlaid in shakudo and gilt, signed with chiselled characters Hideaki saku 秀明作(made by Hideaki), Meiji Period 1868-1912.

-The Tanuki 狸 (Japanese raccoon dog) often features in Japanese tales.
+The Tanuki 狸 (raccoon dog) often features in Japanese tales.

 The legendary animal has a mischievous nature and magical powers making it capable of shape shifting into human form or into objects.
 The Tanuki has a long tail, which it uses to wrap itself into a bundle and hide, or to baffle its enemies.